-Cannabinoid receptor 1 (CB1) is thought to be the primary receptor involved in determining the activity of the phytocannabinoids, including tetrahydrocannabinol (THC) and cannabidiol (CBD).
-However, it may also interact with many of the >120 other minor cannabinoids, and there has been significant effort in preparing synthetic cannabinoids with either enhanced agonistic or antagonistic activity.
-This design process is aided if there is a reliable computational model that can quantitatively predict binding; unfortunately this is challenging and hasn't previously existed as the receptor, a G-protein coupled receptor, is highly dynamic.
-Furthermore, although the general idea of mechanism of agonism is understood, some compounds are partial agonists; the molecular mechanism of partial agonism is not clear.
-In this report we provide a highly effective model to predict a ligand's affinity for the orthosteric site of CB1, use this model to register the predicted affinity (high and low) of two homologous prophetic cannabinoids, and also discuss how a mechanism for THC partial agonism arises natively from the model, consistent with experimental data.
-To be successful, the model accounts not only for molecular interaction, but crucially, the partition of ligands into lipid membranes; we believe that this is the first computational small molecule-protein binding model to incorporate this partition into the equation.
+Interaction with cannabinoid receptor 1 (CB1) partially determines the bioactivity of the major agonism is understood, the molecular mechanism of partial agonism is unclear.
+In this report we provide a highly accurate model predictive for a ligand's affinity to the orthosteric site of CB1, use this model to register the predicted affinity (high and low) of two homologous prophetic cannabinoids, and discuss how a mechanism for THC partial agonism arises natively from the model consistent with experimental data.
+To be successful, the model accounts not only for molecular interaction, but crucially, the partition of ligands into lipid membranes.
 This model highlights both the capacity and need to include quantitative physico-chemical properties alongside calculated affinities in predictive tools for protein binding.